Obersalzberg: Security zones

 Around Hitler's home, several Nazi leaders such as Hermann Göring, Martin Bormann and Albert Speer acquired residences.
 By 1935–36 Party Secretary Bormann had all residents of Obersalzberg either bought out or evicted, and the area evolved into a retreat for high-level Nazis with a cinema, a school for young children, an SS barracks, and an underground shooting range.
 Most of the original buildings were demolished.
 The Berghof became something of a German tourist attraction during the mid-1930s.
 This led to the introduction of severe restrictions on access to the area and other security measures.
 A large contingent of the SS Leibstandarte Adolf Hitler was housed in barracks adjacent to the Berghof.
 Under the command of Obersturmbannführer Bernhard Frank, they patrolled an extensive cordoned security zone that encompassed the nearby homes of the other Nazi leaders.
 The Obersalzberg area comprised three security zones.

 The so-called Führersperrgebiet ("the Führer's autonomous area") shielded Hitler and his staff from public access.
 Two other security zones protected the heavily expanded SS and SD barracks, support staff, guest houses, underground bunkers, and air-raid shelters.

 In 1938 Bormann also had the Kehlsteinhaus lodge erected on a rocky promontory, including a lift system from the upper end of the access road.
 Hitler seldom visited it, though he and his mistress Eva Braun spent much time at Obersalzberg.
 From 1937 the German Reich Chancellery maintained a second seat in the nearby village of Bischofswiesen with Hitler receiving numerous guests of state at the Berghof.

 With the outbreak of war extensive anti-aircraft defences were installed, including smoke generating machines to conceal the Berghof complex from hostile aircraft.
 Further, the nearby former Hotel zum Türken was turned into quarters to house the Reichssicherheitsdienst (RSD) SS security men who patrolled the grounds of the Berghof.
 Several Heer mountain troop units were also housed nearby.
 Hence, the British never planned a direct attack on the compound.

 Hitler spent much of August 1939 at the Berghof, making final plans for the invasion of Poland.

-Hitler's last known visit was on 14 July 1944.
+His last known visit was on 14 July 1944.